 Greg grew up on a potato farm.
-He's been around potatoes for most of this life.
+He's been surrounded by potatoes for most of this life.
 He went away for college.
-But he came back home after graduation.
-Now he teaches high school science.
+But he came back home soon after graduation.
+Now he teaches high school science and horticulture classes.
 He spends weekends and summers helping his father on the family potato farm, just like he did when he was a kid.
-His goal is to help his students understand and appreciate farming.
+His goal is to help his students understand and appreciate the agricultural roots of the area in which they live.

-There have been news reports about school lunches.
-At many schools, French fries count as a serving of vegetables.
-Many parents were upset that a salty, deep-fried food was being served as a vegetable.
-They thought foods like carrot sticks or cucumbers would be better.
-French fries are made of potatoes.
-So some people now think potatoes are not a healthy choice.
+Recently there have been news reports about the quality of school lunches.
+According to federal guidelines, French fries count as a serving of vegetables.
+Many parents and others were upset that a salty, deep-fried food was being served.
+They thought healthier options like carrot sticks or cucumbers would be better.
+As a result, the potato - what French fries are made of - has been getting a bad rap.

-"The problem is not the potato," says Greg.
+"The problem is not the potato," insists Greg.

 "Potatoes are very healthy.
-But any food will be less healthy if it's cooked in grease."
+But any food, even carrots or lettuce, will be less healthy if it's cooked in grease."

-An order of French fries can have over 500 calories.
+An order of French fries can have 500 calories or more.
 They have over 25 grams of fat.
 That's half of the fat that an adult should eat for an entire day.

 A medium-sized plain baked potato has 170 calories.
 It has less than 1 gram of fat.

 Potatoes are also high in fiber.
-Fiber helps a person feel full.
-It helps their digestive system work more effectively.
-Potatoes have vitamins C and B. They are a great source of potassium.
-Potassium helps maintain heartbeat.
-It helps with fluid levels in the body.
+Fiber helps a person feel full and helps their digestive system work more effectively.
+Potatoes have vitamins C and B. They are a great source of potassium, a nutrient which helps maintain heartbeat and regulates fluid levels throughout the body.

 "Potatoes are a healthy choice if they're prepared correctly," says Greg.
 "Frying the potatoes or piling on butter and sour cream just add fat.
-But there are lots of ways potatoes can be prepared that keeps them healthy.
-And they taste fantastic."
+But there are lots of ways potatoes can be prepared that keeps them healthy and that taste fantastic."